Varun987-a11/Varun987-a11.github.io/README.md

 I am a highly motivated **B.Tech in Computer Science** student at **AJ Institute of Engineering & Technology, Mangalore**.
 I specialize in modern web and software development, driven by a passion for creating digital solutions and leveraging technology to solve real-world problems.

 My foundational skill set is rooted in core programming languages, and I possess practical expertise in building dynamic web applications.
+My latest project, **NoiseScope**, demonstrates my ability to integrate advanced browser APIs for real-time data collection and visualization.
 I am committed to continuous learning and building scalable, impactful digital solutions.

 * **🏫 Education:** B.Tech in Computer Science, AJ Institute of Engineering & Technology, Mangalore.
-* **💡 Passion:** Coding, creating digital solutions, and building impactful projects like **CosmiCanvas**.
+* **💡 Passion:** Coding, creating digital solutions, and building impactful projects like **NoiseScope** and CosmiCanvas.
-* **🚀 Seeking:** Opportunities for internships and real-world experience in **Web Development** and **Software Engineering**.
+* **🚀 Seeking:** Opportunities for internships and real-world experience in **Full-Stack Web Development** and **Software Engineering**.
 * **💬 Fun Fact:** My hobby is **Railfanning 🚆**.

 ---